top of page

 5. Place Found Pet Flyers in the Area Where Found

 Flyers in the area where a pet is found continues to be one of the primary avenues for getting pets back home safe.
-You can also post a photo of the pet at almost all local vet clinics and at groomers.

 It is suggested you make large, neon posters and hang them within at least a 2-mile radius of where the pet was found.
 Keep information on posters basic and clear including: a) photo of pet/description, and b) clear contact information (phone number, email) should someone recognize the pet.